Uncensored (2000)

 The 2000 Uncensored was the sixth and final Uncensored professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 The event took place on March 19, 2000 from the American Airlines Arena in Miami, Florida.
-As of 2014 the event is available on the WWE Network.

 Eleven matches were contested at the event.
 The double main event saw Hulk Hogan defeat Ric Flair in a Yappapi Indian Strap match and Sid Vicious retain his WCW World Heavyweight Championship against Jeff Jarrett.
 In other prominent matches, Sting defeated The Total Package in a Lumberjack match, Dustin Rhodes defeated Terry Funk in a Bullrope match, and The Harris Brothers (Ron and Don) defeated The Mamalukes (Big Vito and Johnny the Bull) to win the WCW World Tag Team Championship.
 The event also marked the WCW debut of Chris Candido.

 The event generated 60,000 ppv buys.

 Storylines

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.